unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 Gradle proposes a (partial) solution with the so-called *Gradle wrapper*

-* *A minimal program* that simply downloads the version of gradle written in a configuration file
+* *A minimal program* that simply downloads the version of Gradle written in a configuration file
 * *Generable* with the built-in task `wrapper`
     * `gradle wrapper --gradle-version=<VERSION>`
 * Prepares scripts for bash and cmd to run Gradle at the specified version
     * `gradlew`
     * `gradlew.bat`

-The Gradle wrapper is *__the__ correct way* to use gradle, and we'll be using it from now on.
+The Gradle wrapper is *__the__ correct way* to use Gradle, and we'll be using it from now on.

 ---